["plan"]

 Close-up of a Christmas Negroni cocktail with cinnamon, star anise and orange

-If you like gin-based Christmas cocktails that challenge you to take your drink-making skills to the next level, we highly recommend the Christmas Negroni.
-It’s rather simple to pull off but does require a bit of effort beforehand.
+If you like gin-based Christmas cocktails that let you show off your mixology skills, try the Christmas Negroni.
+It’s straightforward, but does require a little prep.

 10. Gibson Martini